Increasing Cold Calling Success Rate: Insurtech Case Study

 This isn’t really surprising, though, as the same study notifies about 97% of consumers admitting not answering calls from businesses and unknown numbers.
 Customers explain that they are just trying to save themselves from spam, especially with the increase in robocalls.
 But the problem is that your cold calls risk getting ignored or being sent directly to voicemail.

-Why do cold calls get marked as spam?
+Why do cold calls in insurance get marked as spam?

 Spam detection can be messy.
 Since it’s difficult to draw a clear line between spammy and non-spammy business phone calls, customers or phone carriers can mark your number as spam by mistake.
 Eventually, this could impact your cold call effectiveness.